baztastic/hse-bot/README.md

 # hse-bot
+**This was a lockdown project from January 2022 to keep myself busy during COVID isolation.
+The specifics of the website are almost certainly out of date when you're reading this.**

 Two methods in Python for checking the number of PCR Tests available on the HSE system

 ## hse_bot.py